Adding features

 );

-// Optional: omit if this sem_ir instruction does not produce a value.
+// Optional: Include if this instruction produces a value used in

 TypeId type_id;